confluentinc/ksql/design-proposals/klip-8-interactive-queries.md

 ### **`WHERE` clause based**

-With this approach, streaming versus PIT behavior would be identified using a query's `WHERE` clause.
+With this approach, streaming versus pull behavior would be identified using a query's `WHERE` clause.
 For example,

 ```sql
 SELECT * FROM  rel WHERE ROWTIME >= BEGINNING()